High noon for British PM on Brexit

 If you already have an account click here to login.

-The 14 other amendments would give MPs oversight powers on future changes to EU law as it applied in Britain, remove the precise date of Brexit from the text, and enshrine the EU's Charter of Fundamental Rights in British law, among other ideas on how to tie prime minister Theresa May's hands in the process.
+Fourteen other amendments would give MPs oversight powers on future changes to EU law as it applied in Britain, redact the precise date of Brexit from the text, and enshrine the EU's Charter of Fundamental Rights in British law, among other provisions, which would tie prime minister Theresa May's hands in the process.

 The bill has exposed her slender grip on power.